cbmarcum/skeletal/README.md

 template structure has not been changed, except to add a description file, so we see no reason to rebrand what the templates are called.

-Our goal is to get Skeletal updated and distributed on SDKMAN.
-As that is not the case yet, We'll document the manual installation process as well.

 The big changes from Lazybones are:
 1. The new project name and the application command are both now 'skeletal'.
 2. The user profile directory for configurations and template cache is now $HOME/.skeletal